Chadians advance in Mali troop moves against Islamists

 "We stand by our French allies," Pentagon spokesman George Little said in Washington.
 "We have carried more than 124 tonnes of equipment and supplies and more than 80 passengers."

-Another Pentagon spokesman said the U.S. flights were helping to carry a French mechanised infantry unit to Mali.
+Another Pentagon spokesman said the U.S. flights were helping to carry a French mechanized infantry unit to Mali.

-Little said the United States had been providing France with intelligence since the outset of the operation, and was reviewing a request for aerial refuelling tankers.
+Little said the United States had been providing France with intelligence since the outset of the operation, and was reviewing a request for aerial refueling tankers.

 Britain, Belgium, Canada and Denmark were already transporting French materiel to Mali.